Step 1: Learn more

 WHERE SHOULD YOU PUT YOUR PANELS?

 Depending on your site, facilities and energy needs, each type of solar installation has its own strengths and limitations (in addition to varying costs).
+For example:

 WHAT SIZE SOLAR PANEL SYSTEM DOES YOUR BUSINESS NEED?